chocolatey/choco-quickstart-scripts/README.md

 > :warning:**DISCLAIMER**: This guide utilizes code from a GitHub repository, namely: [choco-quickstart-scripts](https://github.com/chocolatey/choco-quickstart-scripts).
 Though we explain what each script does in drop-down boxes, please do your due diligence to review this code and ensure it meets your Organizational requirements.

+> :memo:**Offline Install**: If your C4B server does not have unrestricted access to the internet, you can download the `choco-quickstart-scripts` repository to a Windows machine that is connected to the internet and run `OfflineInstallPreparation.ps1`.
+This will use Chocolatey to save all of the required assets into the repository folder, which can then be transferred to the target C4B server.

 ### Step 1: Begin C4B Setup

 > :exclamation:**[IMPORTANT]** All commands should be run from an **elevated** PowerShell window (and **not ISE**), by opening your PowerShell console with the `Run as Administrator` option.